elfhosted/docs.elfhosted.com/docs/app/elfbot.md

 #### Manually creating symlinks

-To perform a symlink import, run `elfbot symlink <path to read-only storage>`, or navigate using FileBrowser to a specific folder, and run `elfbot symlink here` to import from the current directory specifically.
+To perform a symlink import, use [ElfTerm][elfterm] to run `elfbot symlink <path to read-only storage>`, or navigate using FileBrowser to a specific folder, and run `elfbot symlink here` to import from the current directory specifically.

 ElfBot will symlink any **new**  content in the target directory to `/storage/symlinks/import/<directory>`.
 After this, you point the Aars at the `/storage/symlinks/import/` path, and tell them to perform an interactive import.